aditya43/aws/README.md

     * By size: `Total Size / 10 GB`.
     * Total Partitions: `CEILING(MAX(Capacity, Size))`.
 - **WCU and RCU are spread evenly between partitions**

+### DynamoDB - Throttling
+- If we exceed our RCU or WCU, we get `ProvisionedThroughputExceededException`.
+- Reasons:
+    * Hot Keys: One partition key is being read too many times (for e.g. popular item).
+    * Hot partition.
+    * Very large items: Remember RCU and WCU depends on size of items.
+- Solutions:
+    * Exponential back-off when exception is encountered (already in SDK).
+    * Distribute partition keys as much as possible.
+    * If RCU issue, we can use `DynamoDB Accelerator (DAX)`.